Development of a Desmocollin-3 Active Mouse Model Recapitulating Human Atypical Pemphigus

 TLDR Anti-Desmocollin 3 antibodies can cause atypical pemphigus symptoms.

 The study developed a mouse model to investigate the role of anti-Desmocollin 3 (DSC3) antibodies in pemphigus, an autoimmune blistering disease.
 The model involved transferring DSC3 and/or Desmoglein 3 (DSG3) lymphocytes to immunodeficient mice.
-Results indicated that anti-DSC3 antibodies alone could induce symptoms like erythema and patchy hair loss, suggesting a link to atypical pemphigus.
-When both anti-DSC3 and anti-DSG3 antibodies were present, the mice exhibited more severe symptoms, including frequent erosions and exacerbated alopecia.
-Histological analysis showed classical acantholysis and inflammatory cell infiltration.
-The DSC3/DSG3 model also had a slower response to prednisolone compared to the DSC3 model.
-This research supported the idea that antigens other than desmogleins might cause different pemphigus phenotypes in humans.
+Results indicated that anti-DSC3 antibodies alone could induce a pemphigus-like phenotype with erythema and patchy hair loss, differing from the DSG3 model.
+The presence of both antibodies led to a more severe condition with frequent erosions and exacerbated symptoms.
+Histological analysis showed classical acantholysis, epidermal spongiosis, and dermal inflammation.
+The DSC3/DSG3 model also had a slower response to prednisolone treatment, suggesting that antigens other than desmogleins might contribute to different pemphigus phenotypes.

 Discuss this study in the Community →